Jalen Mills: 2017

 He competed with Patrick Robinson, Ron Brooks, Ronald Darby, Aaron Grymes, and Rasul Douglas for one of the vacant starting cornerback jobs left by the departures of Nolan Carroll and Leodis McKelvin.
 Mills was named a starting cornerback along with Ronald Darby and Patrick Robinson to begin the regular season.

-On September 10, 2017, Mills recorded nine combined tackles, two pass deflections, and made his first career interception off of a pass attempt by Kirk Cousins during a 30–17 win against the Washington Redskins in the Eagles' season-opener.
+On September 10, 2017, Mills recorded nine combined tackles, two pass deflections, and made his first career interception off of a pass attempt by Kirk Cousins during a 30–17 win against the Redskins in the Eagles' season-opener.
 He made the interception in the end-zone and returned it for 15 yards.
-In a Week 3 matchup against the New York Giants, Mills recorded a season-high 12 combined tackles and deflected two passes in a 27-24 victory.
+In a Week 3 matchup against the New York Giants, Mills recorded a season-high 12 combined tackles and deflected two passes in a 27–24 victory.

 On October 12, 2017, in Week 6, Mills collected four combined tackles, deflected a pass, and intercepted a pass attempt from Cam Newton in a 28–23 win over the Carolina Panthers on Thursday Night Football.

 On October 29, 2017, in Week 8 against the San Francisco 49ers, Mills recorded three combined tackles, a deflected pass, a tackle for a loss, and intercepted a pass attempt that he returned for a touchdown.
-For this, he was named NFC Defensive Player of the Week.
+For this, he was named National Football Conference (NFC) Defensive Player of the Week.

-On January 21, 2018 in the NFC Championship Mills has 3 tackles, one pass deflection and only gave up two passes for 27 yards in the Eagles’ 38–7 rout of the Minnesota Vikings.
-Mills appeared in his first career Super Bowl and the Eagles’ third appearance in franchise history, which they would later win against the Patriots, 41-33.
+On January 21, 2018, in the NFC Championship Mills has 3 tackles, one pass deflection and only gave up two passes for 27 yards in the Eagles' 38–7 rout of the Minnesota Vikings.
+Mills appeared in his first career Super Bowl and the Eagles' third appearance in franchise history, which they would later win against the New England Patriots, 41–33.